LiskHQ/lisk-docs/docs/building-on-lisk/using-oracle-data/tellor.md

 In the example below, we add two functions:

-- `getETHPrice()` that reads the ETH/USD price feed and another function
+- `getETHSpotPrice()` that reads the ETH/USD price feed and another function
-- `getLSKPrice()` that reads the LSK/USD price feed from the Oracle
+- `getLSKSpotPrice()` that reads the LSK/USD price feed from the Oracle

 ```solidity
 // SPDX-License-Identifier: MIT